 - Full systems review.

-- Drug history including over-the-counter, herbal remedies and recreational drugs.
+- Drug history including recreational drugs and over-the-counter herbal remedies.

 - Full examination - including: